Justin01Wu/JavaFrame/springBoot/README.md

     2020-03-16 09:55:41.457  INFO 11928 --- [nio-9090-exec-9] com.justa.springboot.db.UserManager      : triggered by user saving: 6
 ```
 + it is heavy to start, so not good for lambda style function, which ask to start quickly with tons of instances.
-+ it automatically restart even only a HTML page is changed

 ### Log
 Need to adjust those items for developers: